 We are looking for families or couples, ideally with children between the ages of 10 and 17 to show that Americans still have what it takes to live from the land.
 Please send pictures or even video.
 Let us know why we should pick you and how great a show featuring you will be.Contact email@example.com for more details!

 Saved the best for last?
 Canyonlands and Arches National Parks

 Directions and geographic coordinates for House on Fire Ruins.
 This amazing cliff dwelling in southeast Utah is surprisingly easy to get to - once you know where it is.

 Over the years we have encountered some strange and unique motorhomes.

 Page, Arizona is the hub of a wheel called the Grand Circle - an area that inculdes the National Parks and Monuments that dot the varied terrain of northern Arizona and southern Utah and Colorado.

-RV boondocking with pretty rocks and near a really big hole in the ground (Sedona to Grand Canyon)
+Sedona to Grand Canyon - pretty rocks to a big hole in the ground

 For this, I thank all my loyal followers!
 Why not become one of them?